tobiasackels/ackels-lab/content/home/welcome.md

 <div style="text-align:justify">
-Sensory input across modalities is highly dynamic, continuously confronting the brain with the task of making sense of the external world.
+Sensory input across modalities is highly dynamic and continuously confronts the brain with the task of making sense of the external world.
 Olfaction is a key sense that many species depend on for survival, for example to locate food sources and mating partners or to avoid encountering predators.
-In the absence of visual cues, olfactory cues are especially useful, as they provide information over a large range of distances.
+Olfactory cues are especially useful, as they provide information over a large range of distances, in the absence of visual cues.
 <p>

-Natural odors form temporally complex plumes that show rapid fluctuations in odor concentration.
-These temporal dynamics carry spatial information about the odor landscape.
-This can be of vital importance when navigating an environment, in particular for nocturnal animals such as mice or rats.
-In a recent paradigm-shift the sense of smell is increasingly acknowledged to be a high-bandwidth modality that has access to the complex temporal structure of natural odor plumes.
+Natural odors form temporally complex plumes that are characterised by rapid fluctuations in odor concentration.
+The complex temporal dynamics of odor plumes carry spatial information about the odor landscape.
+They may form a vital sensory component for animals navigating an environment, particularly for nocturnal animals such as mice or rats.
+The sense of smell is thus being increasingly acknowledged to be a high-bandwidth modality that has access to the complex temporal structure of natural odor plumes, creating a paradigm-shift in olfactory sensory neuroscience.

 <div align="center">
-{{< figure src="plume4.png">}}
+{{< figure src="plume5.png">}}
 </div>

 <div style="text-align:justify">
-Understanding how this spatial information is used by mammals to navigate their environment on the cellular, circuit and behavioral level constitutes one of the primary research questions of the lab.
+Understanding how the spatial information caried by odor plumes is used by mammals to navigate their environment on the cellular, circuit and behavioral level constitutes one of the primary research focus of the lab.
 <p>

 For further reading, please take a look at: [Ackels <em>et al.</em>, 2021](https://doi.org/10.1038/s41586-021-03514-2); [Marin <em>et al.</em>, 2021](https://doi.org/10.1007/s00441-020-03395-3); [Ackels, 2022](https://doi.org/10.1515/nf-2022-0006)